 Please find the full video transcript below:

 Don: Hi, this is Don Clark with FileMakerprogurus.com and FM Database Consulting, and I’m with Susan Fennema.
+We’ll be talking about project management communication.
 Susan, how are you today?

 Susan: Hey, Don, Happy New Year!
 It’s good to talk to you again.

 Don: Happy New Year to you too.
 Today we’re going to be doing the first of three videos on project management to kick off the new year.
-This one is going to be communicating with your project manager.
+This one is going to be about project management communication, or, communicating with your project manager!
 So let’s go over some of those points.
 Can you give me a broad outline please, Susan?

 Susan: Sure.
 So, you know, when you are working with a project manager as a developer, there are a lot of things as a developer that you need to communicate to the project manager so that they can help you.
 Really their job is to help you, so help them help you, right?
 So that information helps that happen.
 Things that would be helpful for them to know would be, when are you going to be working on the project?
 Is it Saturday afternoon?
 Or is it during regular work hours?
 Just something that gives them an idea of when questions might arise.